htr2/aws_tf/initial_setup/README.md

 # aws_tf_initial setup...

-this is kept deliberately seperate and intended to assist enabling a new aws account for subsequent tf management
+this is kept deliberately seperate so it can be run locally to assist enabling a new aws management account

     - requires manual steps from linux:
         - install terraform